J08nY/pyecsca/docs/installation.rst

     It uses `ChipWhisperer`_ as one of its targets.
 It also supports working with Riscure_ Inspector trace sets, which are of a proprietary format.

+    Optionally, you can Cythonize the `pyecsca/ec/mod` subpackage and sometimes gain a performance benefit, YMMV.

 .. dropdown:: Testing & Development